chipweinberger/flutter_blue_plus/packages/vx_flutter_blue/README.md

 ## Debugging

-The easiest way to debug issues in FlutterBluePlus is to make your own local copy.
+The easiest way to debug issues in VXFlutterBlue is to make your own local copy.

 ```
 cd /user/downloads